litian96/fair_flearn/README.md

 ### Generate Datasets

-Due to file size constraints, we didn't directly provide datasets in the code.
-For each dataset used in the paper, see the `README` files in separate `data/$dataset` folders for instructions on preprocessing and/or sampling data.
+See the `README` files in separate `data/$dataset` folders for instructions on preprocessing and/or sampling data.

 For example,